CliMA/ClimaLand.jl/experiments/README.md

 Many of the outputs from the experiments are saved using a non-destructive approach called `ActiveLinkStyle`.
 Each experiment has some unique save directory.
 For example, an experiment might have an output directory of `example_outdir`.
-When ran, if the directory does not exist relative to the working directory, then `example_outdir` is created.
-The results of the latest experiment run will be saved into `example_outdir/output_xxx`, where xxxx is the greatest index.
+When run, if the directory does not exist relative to the working directory, then `example_outdir` is created.
+The results of the latest experiment run will be saved into `example_outdir/output_xxx`, where xxxx is an increasing counter.
 The lower indices store the outputs of previous runs.
-The latest results are also linked to in `example_outdir/output_active`.
+The latest results are also linked to in `example_outdir/output_active`, which can be assumed to always contain the most recent ouput.
 More details on this style of output directory handeling can be found [here](https://clima.github.io/ClimaUtilities.jl/dev/outputpathgenerator/#ActiveLinkStyle-(Non-Destructive))

 ### benchmarks